alphauslabs/oops/README.md

           exit 1
         fi

-# An optional script to run at the end.
+# A script to run after 'run', if present.
 A non-zero return value indicates a failure.
 check: |
   #!/bin/bash
   echo "check"